-Replace the forward section of the K3 bottom cover.
-Be sure to replace and tighten all seven screws shown in Figure 3.

-If your K3 is not equipped with the KRX3 Subreceiver, skip this step and go directly to Installing the ANT3 Connector below.
-If you removed the subreceiver earlier, turn to your KRX3 Subreceiver Installation and Operation manual, Installing the KRX3 Subreceiver Module section to replace the KRX3 module.
-Be especially careful to do the following as described in that procedure:

-- Be sure the cover on battery BT1 on the K3 RF board is in place.
+- Replace the forward section of the K3 bottom cover.
+Be sure to replace and tighten all seven screws shown in Figure 3. - If your K3 is not equipped with the KRX3 sub receiver, skip this step and go directly to Installing the ANT3 Connector below.
+If you removed the sub receiver earlier, turn to your KRX3 Sub Receiver Installation and Operation manual, Installing the KRX3 Sub Receiver Module section to replace the KRX3 module.
+Be especially careful to do the following as described in that procedure: - If you have a K3, be sure the cover on battery BT1 on the K3 RF board is in place.
 The cover is essential to avoid shorting the battery.
-The outer rim of the battery is the positive terminal, and may come in contact with the grounded bottom of the KRX3 enclosure if the cover is not in place. - \ Be sure all the TMP cables are properly connected and routed as shown in the KRX3 manual.
+The outer rim of the battery is the positive terminal, and may come in contact with the grounded bottom of the KRX3 enclosure if the cover is not in place.
+The battery in the K3s transceivers lies flat and requires no cover. - Be sure all the TMP cables are properly connected and routed as shown in the KRX3 manual.